jethornton/flexgui/docs_flex/source/hal.rst

 --------------

-If the HAL button requires all joints to be homed before being enabled, you can specifiy that by adding a Dynamic Property named `required` and set the value to `homed`.
+If the HAL button requires all joints to be homed before being enabled, you can specify that by adding a Dynamic Property named `required` and set the value to `homed`.

 .. image:: /images/hal-09.png